EvgenOzr/RS_School/README.md

 Task 1.
 Search in https://swapi.dev/.
-C
+You can find planets, people, species, starships, vehicles, films.